qbit86/arborescence/docs/decisions/0005-restrict-language-version-to-csharp-9.md

 ### Consequences

-* Good, because C# 9 is supported with the most popular online coding platforms.
+* Good, because C# 9 is supported by the most popular online coding platforms.
 * Good, because C# 9 is both binary (via .NET Standard 2.1) and source code compatible with Unity 2021.3.

 ## Pros and Cons of the Options